onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide.md

 2. Click **Job #1** to go into CVAT to start annotating your data.
 See [CVAT's user guide](https://github.com/opencv/cvat/blob/develop/cvat/apps/documentation/user_guide.md#interface-of-the-annotation-tool) for more information on the annotation tool interface.

 - **Bounding box**:
 Select Box from the left sidebar and press N to start annotating once done, press N to finish annotation.
 Sometimes N will draw `rectangle shape` and sometimes it will draw `rectangle track`.
-In order to ensure you have the right one, please draw one box by manually selecting Shape or Track from the UI.
+In order to ensure you have the right one, draw one box by manually selecting Shape or Track from the UI.
 Once you manually select type of box from the UI, it will draw what you selected for the box everytime you press N.

 ![Annotation](/img/cvat_draw_box.png)